Talion is a finalist for Best SIEM Solution

 Cofense observed that “it is significantly more likely a tried-and-true phishing theme will be used rather than a stand-alone current event theme (as actors use a combination of methods and tactics).
 There will always be attempts to convince the receiver their mailbox is full and their password needs to be updated.
 Attached invoices of all sorts will make it to people’s inboxes, along with shipping receipts, deposit receipts and voicemails.
 These sorts of lures were in the background throughout the year.
 Threat actors will be opportunistic with world events, but there is typically no reason to change from the more traditional (and dependable) lures, especially as those methods have proven to work.”

 This suggests that whilst cybercriminals are quick to make opportunity of global events, sending malicious emails at a purposeful time of high emotion, they don’t explicitly address the event in their phishing techniques.
-It is only the heightened emotion of the recipient that works in their favour, because it makes sense for them to use phishing techniques they already know to be effective.
+It is only the heightened emotion of the recipient that works in their support, because it makes sense for them to use phishing techniques they already know to be effective.

 If anything, this is more deceiving to potential victims who may not consider global events to be influential on the emails that land in their inbox.